From when Labor Day is celebrated to why you can't wear white after Labor Day, uncover the fun and informative history of Labor Day.

 A: While the United States is the birth place of this annual holiday, similar worker's days are also celebrated in other countries such as Australia, Canada, Jamaica, New Zealand, Trinidad and Tobago in association with each country's labor movement.

 A: While the United States Department of Labor states that rules vary depending upon state, job type and age of the minor, on average a person must be 14 years or older to enter the workforce.
 The number of hours minors under the age of 16 is also limited but varies by state.
-However, Forbes.com reports that children as young as five and six years old worked in factories and mines in the late 1800s.
+However, Forbes.com reports that children as young as 5 and 6 years old worked in factories and mines in the late 1800s.

 A: While much of the population has left this fashion faux pas in the past, the actual origin of the fashion decree of not wearing white after Labor Day is up for debate.
 Many people mark the end of summer with the Labor Day holiday, so some say that leaving the breezy, carefree linens and white clothing for hotter months was a symbolic way of waving bye-bye to summertime.
 Others say that the change in weather around this date doesn't permit white attire.
 Either way, it's now safe to wear your bright whites in public past the September marker in today's society.